IT Trends 2026 – Agentic AI, Cloud, Security & Enterprise Digitalization

-IT is in a new phase of development in 2026.
+The IT Trends 2026 mark a new phase of development.
 While the last few years have been characterized by cloud migration, the first AI integration and process digitalization, it is now about the next step: systems that not only support, but increasingly act independently.

 Companies are thus faced with a crucial question: How much control do we give up to technology – and where does that leave humans in the control process?

-The most important trend in 2026 is the transition from generative AI to Agentic AI.
+The most important of the IT Trends 2026 is the transition from generative AI to Agentic AI.
 AI systems no longer just answer questions, but also perform tasks independently and control workflows.

 “Artificial intelligence is moving from experimentation to execution.” – Sundar Pichai